 In addition to their basic functions, managed switches have a number of intelligent features.
 As the name suggests, they enable management – i.e. administration, configuration, and monitoring of the network.
 Each switch is visible as a network member in the vehicle via its own IP address and can be addressed and configured via a web, JSON or USB interface.

 Managed switches enable modern network infrastructures consisting of shared networks.
 Sensitive data from all subsystems such as passenger WLAN, ticketing, video surveillance, passenger information and other systems flow through the same network without any conflicts.
 The intelligent functionalities of managed switches ensure data separation and security.

-Data separation with virtual networks
+Data separation with virtual networks in vehicles